|William Morris Hughes||27 Oct 1915||

 Prime Minister calling

-In the first direct radio telephone call from England to Australia, the Prime Minister spoke from London to Sydney.
+In the first direct radio telephone call from the United Kingdom to Australia, the Prime Minister spoke from Caernarfon in Wales to Sydney.
 WM Hughes and Minister for the Navy Joseph Cook were away from Australia for sixteen months from April 1918.

 |William Morris Hughes||11 Nov 1918||